 - Pole Dance Grip Gloves For Better Hand Grip: These are great for all levels but best used to practice singular moves, not routines as they don’t slide on the pole well.
 It’s important to not “over-use” them because you can become dependent on the glove and stunt the muscular development of strength in your hands.
 Grip gloves greatly allow you to dance a lot longer period of time and enjoy your practice with any fear of slipping.

 - Wearable Gear For Inner Thigh Grip: It’s not just the hands that need a better grip, often times it’s the inner thighs that hurt a lot more than the hands, especially for beginners.
 Practicing pole sits as a beginner can be daunting if your inner thigh skin is hurting too much.
-It’s important to learn how to build strength in your skin to reduce skin pain over time, but there will be days when the pain is too much and you want to keep practicing.
-Using a simple wrap to protect your inner thighs that enhances your grip is an important grip aid to have.
-Inner thigh grip wraps eliminate the pain of pole sits (and many other pole moves) and gives you the magical power (so to speak) to sit on the pole as long as you need – they are grippy!
+It’s important to learn how to build strength in your skin to reduce skin pain over time, but there will be days when the pain is too much and you want to keep practicing so its also important to know how to care for any pole kisses and bruising.

 - Creams & Powders For Enhancing Bare Skin Grip: These are used on your bare skin and can be used all over your body (like your inner thighs), not just on your hands.
 (Please Note– We recommend you try PFD Grip Aid Gel and PFD Grip Aid Tac to determine which formula is ultimately best for your skin type and pole finish needs.)